Last Updated on by Talita

 10. The Frontex makes it easier and cheaper to protect the EU’s Schengen external borders.

 Frontex is the EU agency in charge of border control for the European Schengen Area.
+(And if you don’t know what the schengen area is, you can always check a list of schengen countries that you can visit.)

 So, how does Frontex make it easier and cheaper to protect the EU’s Schengen external borders?
 Simple: just imagine the resources it would take to control all internal borders throughout the EU.
 (As an example, just Austria alone shares borders with 8 other countries.)